rampa069/barcenas/README.md

 ===================

- This tool is similar to the unix coreutils shreed command, but uses openssl to generate goo cryptographic random data to overwrite the file.
+ This tool is similar to the unix coreutils shreed command, but uses openssl to generate good cryptographic random data to overwrite the file.

  After three passes with random data, it fills the file with zeros. so, nobody knows if there were data before.
 After the